ahems/MyToDoApp/infra/README.md

 # Infrastructure Documentation

-This directory contains the Infrastructure as Code (IaC) for the MyToDoApp application using Azure Bicep templates.
-The infrastructure deploys a modern, cloud-native todo application with Azure Entra ID (Azure AD) authentication, Azure AI Foundry integration, and a serverless architecture.
+This directory contains the Infrastructure as Code (IaC) for the MyToDoApp application, implemented using Azure Bicep templates.
+These templates are designed to be deployed using the [Azure Devloper CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/), as they rely on a number of [hooks](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/azd-extensibility) implemented as powershell scripts that run before and after these scripts in order to complete the configuration.
+[Scripts Documentation](../scripts/README.md).

 ## Prerequisites

-Before deploying this infrastructure, the [`preup.ps1`](../scripts/README.md#1-preupps1) script must run to prepare the environment.
+Before deploying this infrastructure, the [`preup.ps1`](../scripts/README.md#1-preupps1) script is run by [azd](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/) to prepare the environment.
 This script:

 - Creates Azure AD app registrations for web and API authentication
 - Creates the Azure AI Services account